BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/pattern/5-event-player.md

 ```

 We can also play multiple [Pbinds](https://doc.sccode.org/Classes/Pbind.html) in parallel.
-We can imagine that each [Pbind](https://doc.sccode.org/Classes/Pbind.html) represents one musician in our assemble.
+We can imagine that each [Pbind](https://doc.sccode.org/Classes/Pbind.html) represents one musician in our ensemble.
 [Ppar](http://doc.sccode.org/Classes/Ppar.html) is a pattern that allows us to play multiple [Pbinds](https://doc.sccode.org/Classes/Pbind.html) in parallel.
 In this example I use a fixed ``dur`` and [Rest](http://doc.sccode.org/Classes/Rest.html) to adjust the actual duration.
 You can use any symbol to create a [Rest](http://doc.sccode.org/Classes/Rest.html) (i.e. to do nothing).